Manarola information index:

 Via Discovolo opens into the Marina di Manarola, becoming Via Birolli, where the small port is located, and continuing on the right towards Corniglia, towards the cemetery, up to Punta Bonfiglio, a typical panoramic point from which to take photographs of the colored houses leaning against each other.
 Clearly visible from here and from the Marina, you can see a tower incorporated into the village, today a private home, the only testimony of the ancient thirteenth-century castle that remains today, placed in defense of Turkish raiders.

 If you are a fan of Manarola, here you will find a more detailed description on what to visit.
+Also discover Manarola in one day.

 Where to sleep